 Residence hall kitchens are closed for general use.
 However, students may to sign up to cook alone or as a pair of blockmates.

-There will be no traditional varsity athletics or club sports competition during the fall or winter seasons.
-No decision has been made on spring sports at this time.
+There will be no traditional varsity athletics or club sports competition during the 2020-21 academic year.
 For the latest Physical Education, Recreation and Athletics information, please visit Wellesley PERA COVID-19 Resources.

 - Physical Education has adopted three major changes for 2020–21.
 For information on the PE requirement, virtual instruction, and curriculum visit the PE homepage.

-- Recreation is offering a mix of in-person and virtual programming, including virtual Group Fitness classes open to students, faculty and staff, as well as in-person opportunities for students at the Fitness Center and Chandler Pool and Recreation Saturdays, 11 a.m. to 4 p.m. from October 24 to December 5 in the fieldhouse.
+- Recreation is offering a mix of in-person and virtual programming, including virtual Group Fitness classes open to students, faculty and staff.
+For more on virtual and in-person programming, please visit the Recreation homepage.

 - Athletics: Varsity student-athletes who live on campus will be able to practice and train within relevant guidelines.
 For more information, please see Athletics FAQs on the Wellesley PERA COVID-19 Resources page.